tjk911/lohud-trellobot/README.md

 Will have to explore security concerns there more, early look into bcrypt is... not too promising.

 Still need to figure out what is/was killing the bot, but we've resolved the "undefined" error that was plaguing us some nights.

+##BIG PROBLEMO
+Running ``forever list`` is throwing a blank on the DigitalOcean droplet.
+Process is still running, but not being registered.
+Using `pkill node` will restart the process, but will be brought up instantaneously.
+Not entirely sure what's going wrong, will need to be investigated much more.